bitcoin-tools/nodebuilder/.github/CODE_OF_CONDUCT.md

 ## Reporting

-Either start a public [discussion](https://github.com/bitcoin-tools/nodebuilder/discussions) and tag the agressor or open a [security advisory](https://github.com/bitcoin-tools/nodebuilder/security/advisories/new).
+Tag the agressor in a public [discussion](https://github.com/bitcoin-tools/nodebuilder/discussions) or open a [security advisory](https://github.com/bitcoin-tools/nodebuilder/security/advisories/new).

 ## Enforcement

-Violators will be drawn and quartered.
+Suspected violators will be drawn and quartered then given a fair trial.

 ## Further Reading